State and Local Policy Database

 Electric School Bus Goal

-Cleveland does not have an electric school bus goal.
+Neither the City of Cleveland nor the local school district have set an electric school bus goal.

 Freight System EfficiencyList All

-Cleveland does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Cleveland does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 The Cleveland Electric Illuminating Company (CEI), an investor-owned utility (IOU) and subsidiary to FirstEnergy, is the primary electric utility serving Cleveland.
 Dominion Energy Ohio, an IOU, is Cleveland’s primary gas utility.
 Under the state’s EERS, Ohio’s investor-owned utilities were required to implement energy efficiency plans and file annual reports to the commission.
 However, HB 6 (2019) terminated the state’s EERS, cutting energy efficiency and renewable energy standards and eliminating the electric energy efficiency programs for residents and businesses.
 These programs were phased out by the end of 2020.
 To learn more about the state requirements for electric and gas efficiency, please visit the Ohio page of the State Database